bpleines/ansible-infoblox/roles/dynamicInfoblox/README.md

 dynamicInfoblox
 =========

-A basic role using some of Infoblox's new integration in Core v2.5 to dynamically add sequence of host records at the next available ip address
+A basic role using some of Infoblox's new integration in Core v2.5 to dynamically add a sequence of host records at the next available ip address

 Requirements
 ------------